dcsil/PropertySense/product_research/competitor_cuj.md

 ## ⚡ TL;DR (Max 65 words)

 We tested multiple property valuation tools as Canadian homeowners seeking accurate home estimates.
-Tried Realtor.ca and Wahi (both failed address lookup).
-Tried Zillow but hit edge cases with weird listed prices and insufficient info.
+Started with Masterkey/Zillow but found hit geographical restrictions.
 Then Zolo which gave an estimate $1million off from similar properties in the area.
-Fast but arbitrary results.
+Finally Wahi, which provided $1.1million estimate.
+Process took 10 minutes but prices seem low for 3 bedroom unit.
 No tools used photo data for enhanced accuracy.

 ## 🎯 Goal